 On April 29, 2020, the Company entered into a joint arrangement with BC Craft Supply Co.
 Ltd ("BC Craft") for the purpose of bringing high-quality cannabis products from craft and microgrowers to provincial markets.
 These products are processed and sold by Indiva under Indiva's Artisan Batch brand.
 Sales of the Artisan Batch products began in Q3 2020.
-In 2020 the Company sold three strains of Artisan batch products into four provinces with more strains being added in 2021.
+Indiva's Artisan Batch products are sold in six provinces with more strains being added throughout 2021.